top of page

 Canon Log 3 is preferred due to its forgiving nature, allowing more flexibility in pushing shadows and clipping highlights without degrading the image quality.

-Colour grading Canon footage in DaVinci Resolve for free
+Colour Grading Canon Footage in DaVinci Resolve for Free

 CHECK OUT SOME OF SHOOTLAB'S RECENT POSTS